Can I go for a bike ride in lockdown?

 If you’re feeling healthy and want to keep active without going outdoors, indoor cycling is a good option.

-Indoor training has a range of benefits, including the fact you don’t have to endure the winter weather and will reduce post-ride bike cleaning.
+Indoor training has a range of benefits, including the fact you don’t have to endure the weather and will reduce post-ride bike cleaning.

-Turning to Zwift or other indoor training apps such as Rouvy, RGT Cycling and TrainerRoad will be the obvious options for many to keep indoor cycling interesting.
+Turning to Zwift or other indoor training apps, such as Rouvy, RGT Cycling and TrainerRoad, will be the obvious options for many to keep indoor cycling interesting.

 Indoor training on BikeRadar